FaboBorgesLima/rust-store/README.md

 # Rust store

-A simple store stock management system made using docker, rust and tailwind.
+A simple store stock management system made using docker, rust, tailwind and vue.

 ### Requirements for local development